 In between print production, we’re always looking for timely online-only articles.
 If there is something important happening in your community or in the world, and you have a unique opinion about it, pitch us the idea for a post of under 1,500 words.

 Know our mandate and audience.
 Make sure your pitch fits with the direction and goals of the publication.
 Briarpatch looks for anti-capitalist, anti-colonial, feminist analysis of grassroots social justice issues in Canada.

 Our audience is non-specialist, non-academic, left-wing, with a strong interest in grassroots stories.
 The best stories are usually character-driven and have a decisive stance on an issue.

 We rarely publish pieces on U.S. electoral politics, though we are interested in hearing about international stories with a Canadian connection.
-We don’t regularly publish poetry or short stories (the exception to this is our writing contest), and we don’t publish celebrity profiles or articles pitched to us by PR firms.
+We don’t regularly publish poetry or short stories (the exception to this is our annual writing contest), and we don’t publish celebrity profiles or articles pitched to us by PR firms.

 Check in: are you preaching to the choir?
 Is the tone judgemental, or does it present a reasonable, well-founded argument?
 Most importantly, does it build the movement for social justice?
 Check in on tone and scope before sending in your pitch.

 Be exciting.
 Make sure your opening line makes the editor drop everything and read.
 Try some narrative techniques, be descriptive and punchy, and connect the reader with the characters, the conflict, and the analysis.